XRTK/com.xrtk.core/articles/platforms/magicleap.md

 The Magic Leap platform provides a wide range of capabilities able to run on Magic leap devices.

 > As the Magic Leap platform **REQUIRES** the new XR Plugin Management system, this means a Magic Leap project has to be separate from other platforms.
 This will be resolved in the near future once the other platforms have been updated.
 > However, you can still build the project for other platforms and simply copy the assets folder to your Magic Leap project to build and run.
-The XRTK Toolkit remains the same.
+The Mixed Reality Toolkit remains the same.

 ## Requirements